aehrc/pathling/site/docs/fhirpath/functions.md

 [Coding](./data-types.html#coding) or
 [CodeableConcept](https://hl7.org/fhir/R4/datatypes.html#CodeableConcept)
-values, returning a collection of [Boolean](./data-types.html#boolean) values based on whether the concept is a member of the [ValueSet](https://hl7.org/fhir/R4/valueset.html) with the specified [url](https://hl7.org/fhir/R4/valueset-definitions.html#ValueSet.url).
+values, returning a collection of [Boolean](./data-types.html#boolean) values based on whether each concept is a member of the [ValueSet](https://hl7.org/fhir/R4/valueset.html) with the specified [url](https://hl7.org/fhir/R4/valueset-definitions.html#ValueSet.url).